Bright skies and blue seas at Treyarnon in Cornwall

 Didn’t I say the skies are brighter and the sea is bluer in Cornwall?
-And how right I was – I’ve just returned from break at Treyarnon Bay Hostel in Cornwall that was both energising (breathe in that sea air) and relaxing (stoke up that log fire).
+And how right I was – I’ve just returned from break at YHA Treyarnon Bay in Cornwall that was both energising (breathe in that sea air) and relaxing (stoke up that log fire).

 Treyarnon Youth Hostel